Meet the Players

 Anthony Robles

-is the lucky guy married to co-chair Eden Lopez-Robles.
+is the lucky guy married to cochair Eden Lopez-Robles.
 Their love of poker is one of the things that brought them together and Anthony actually asked Eden to marry him at the poker table.
-He planned an elaborate proposal at a poker room in Atlantic City and when the dealer turned over the flop, turn and river, it was a Straight Flush (hearts) with the words Eden - Will - You - Marry - Me printed on the cards.
+He planned an elaborate proposal at a poker room in Atlantic City and when the dealer turned over the flop, turn and river, it was a Straight Flush (hearts) with the words Eden - Will - You - Marry – Me printed on the cards.
 When Anthony is not sweeping Eden off her feet he is helping clients find their dream homes as one of the founding partners of the Scott-Robles Team at Douglas Elliman.
 They are ranked among the top 250 real estate teams in the country.
-Anthony and Eden live in Manhattan with their three children, Briana, Maxwell and Dylan.
+Anthony and Eden live in Westchester with their three children, Briana, Maxwell and Dylan.

 May Siu